ClusterHQ/powerstrip-flocker/vagrant-aws/README.md

 What just happened was the following:

  * the `docker run` command on node1 was intercepted by powerstrip
+ * powerstrip sent the volume information to powerstrip-flocker
+ * powerstrip-flocker created the volume with flocker
+ * the container started and wrote some data to the volume
+ * the `docker run` command on node2 was sent to powerstrip-flocker
+ * it noticed that this volume had already been created on node1
+ * flocker then moved the volume over the node2
+ * the data that was written to node1 was read from node2

+## caveat

 Warning: do not use this for anything!
 As well as being as a massive hack, this demo uses ephemeral instance storage for the ZFS pool.